LiWZHEN/Compiler/README.md

 ## lexer

 Use boost::regex to get tokens, but match RawStringLiteral, RawCStringLiteral and BlockComments manually.

 ## parser

+Generate an AST tree (point from parent to children).

 Use Pratt Parsing in the expression-with-infix parsing procedure, and top-down parsing for the rest.

 ## semantic

 ### 1.SymbolVisitor

+Create a scope tree with the symbols in their scopes separately.

+The pointers between scope nodes point from child to parent, and the pointers between AST tree and scope tree point from AST node to scope node.

+From a scope node, we can find corresponding AST node by a symbol name in std::string type.

+### 2.ValueTypeVisitor

+Figure out the type that a node should have.

 ---